ChubYury/templateGulp/readme.md

 - Unzip to project folder

-- run "npm i" in the project folder
+- Run "npm i" in the project folder

 - And enjoy ;-)